 New arbitration center with very modern Arbitration Rules (for further explanations see below), founded by experienced arbitrators and backed by institutions with longstanding arbitral experience (Hamburg Chamber Of Commerce and Verein Rechtsstandort Hamburg) and Latin American business (Lateinamerikaverein); less expensive as compared to ICC and DIS.

 Recently founded Start-up and therefore not yet very well recognized/known.
 But this will change: The ELArb is in the process of being heavily promoted, in particular in Europe and Latin America.

 In particular for commercial disputes between parties from Europe and Latin America but open and fit for parties/disputes from all over the world.
 The Arbitration Rules are drafted in consideration of the world-wide accepted standards of UNCITRAL.
 They in particular comply with the legal environment in most Latin American and European countries.

 In comparison with some other institutions, the AAA offers a more flexible and less bureaucratic procedure.
 An application for emergency relief prior to the constitution of the arbitral tribunal may be made.

-The ICDR maintains a list of more than 400 independent arbitrators and mediators.
+The International Centre for Dispute Resolution (ICDR) maintains a list of more than 400 independent arbitrators and mediators.